hashicorp/terraform-provider-aws/website/docs/r/bedrockagent_data_source.html.markdown

 * `source_configuration` - (Required) The endpoint information to connect to your Salesforce data source.
 See [`source_configuration` block](#source_configuration-block) for details.
 * `crawler_configuration` - (Optional) Configuration for Salesforce content.
 See [`crawler_configuration` block](#crawler_configuration-block) for details.

+For more details, see the [Amazon BedrockAgent Salesforce documentation][1].

 ### `source_configuration` block

 The `source_configuration` configuration block supports the following arguments: